cysouw/diathesis/text/c04_reflexive.md

 d.
 Er freut sich über deinen Erfolg
 :::

 The crucial difference between a 'self-inflicted' reflexive construction and these other alternations is that with reflexives the argument is really replaced by the reflexive pronoun, or, in other words, the reflexive pronoun *is* the argument.
-With verbs like *waschen* 'to wash' in [@Last a,b] above, there is both an agent and a patient of the verb, and these two roles can be filled by one and the same person (as marked by the reflexive).
-This is not the case with antipassive and anticausative in [@Last b,d].
+With verbs like *waschen* 'to wash' in [@last a,b] above, there is both an agent and a patient of the verb, and these two roles can be filled by one and the same person (as marked by the reflexive).
+This is not the case with antipassive and anticausative in [@last b,d].
 This can be seen by the possibility to retain the original argument as a prepositional phrase in these cases.
 The pronoun *sich* does not replace any argument here (for more discussion about these alternations, see the respective sections below).

 **Attested Verbs**